bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.TestTools.md

 # CommandDotNet.TestTools

+## 2.1.0

+Remove FluentValidator requirement.
+Implemented simple ShouldBeEquivalentTo that handles IEnumerables, primitives and deep recursion of public properties of objects.
+This is only used with TestCaptures.

+Obsoleted the Output___ members of AppRunnerResult.
+They'll be remove in the next release.

 ## 2.0.1

 More assert options for BDD Scenario `Then = { AssertOutput..., AssertContext... }`.
 See [BDD Verify > Then](../TestTools/Harness/bdd.md#then) for details.